 While natural and social sciences describe and explain phenomena in the natural realm and in human societies, the humanities focus on the interpretation of human experiences.
-Thus, the humanities do not include the creation of works of art or literature, but rather the critique and appreciation of such works.
+The humanities include the creation of works of art or literature, and the critique and appreciation of such works.
 The disciplines comprising the study of humanities may include: history, philosophy, biblical studies, languages, literature, art, architecture, music, dance, theatre, and film.